 Cryo-EM eliminates this issue and makes it possible to use transmission electron microscopy with samples incompatible with a vacuum environment.

-Contact us today to learn more about how our equipment leasing program can help you.
+Excedr's equipment leasing program provides an attractive alternative to outright purchasing of electron microscopes.
+Contact us today to learn more about how Excedr's equipment leasing program can revolutionize your lab's capabilities.